Looijenga's Conjecture via Integral-affine Geometry: Introduction

-We begin the second section by defining an integral-affine structure on the dual complex $\Gamma(\mathcal{X}_0)$ of such a surface.
-The existence of this integral-affine structure is not needed in the proof of Looijenga's conjecture, but motivates the construction in the fourth section.
-Then, we associate an integral-affine surface, called the {\it pseudo-fan}, to any anticanonical pair $(V,D)$ and describe two surgeries on the pseudo-fan of $(V,D)$ that correspond to blowing up a point on a component of $D$ and smoothing a node of $D$.
+We begin the second section by defining the notion of a triangulated integral-affine surface (with singularities).
+Then, we associate a triangulated integral-affine surface, called the {\it pseudo-fan}, to any anticanonical pair $(V,D)$ and describe two surgeries on the pseudo-fan that correspond to blowing up a point on a component of $D$ and smoothing a node of $D$.
+We describe a natural triangulated integral-affine structure on the dual complex $\Gamma(\mathcal{X}_0)$ of a surface $\mathcal{X}_0$ satisfying the conditions of Friedman-Miranda.

-In the third section, we define two surgeries on an integral-affine surface $(S,P,A)$ with a locally polygonal boundary $\partial S=P$ and singularities $A$---an internal blow-up and a node smoothing.
-Both surgeries appear in Symington's work \cite{sym} on almost toric fibrations of four-dimensional symplectic manifolds.
-Assuming certain conditions, there is a unique symplectic four-manifold $Y$ with a Lagrangian torus fibration which attains certain allowable singular fibers over the singular points $A$.
-An internal blow-up or node smoothing of $(S,P,A)$ is the base of a Lagrangian torus fibration of an internal blow-up or node smoothing of $(Y,D,\omega)$, respectively.
+In the third section, we define two of surgeries on an integral-affine surface $S$---an internal blow-up and a node smoothing.
+Both surgeries appear in Symington's work \cite{Sym03} on almost toric fibrations of four-dimensional symplectic manifolds.
+Assuming certain conditions, there is a unique symplectic four-manifold $Y$ with a Lagrangian torus fibration which attains certain allowable singular fibers over the singular points of $S$.
+An internal blow-up or node smoothing of $S$ is the base of a Lagrangian torus fibration of an internal blow-up or node smoothing of $(Y,D,\omega)$, respectively.
+When $S$ is a disc whose boundary satisfies a negativity condition, we define an integral-affine completion $\hat{S}$ to a sphere by attaching a cone $C$ with a distinguished vertex $v_0$ to the boundary of $S$.
+Finally, we define the notion of an order $k$ refinement $S[k]$ of an integral-affine surface $S$.

-In the fourth section, we construct from an anticanonical pair $(Y,D)$ a surface $\mathcal{X}_0$ satisfying the conditions of the theorem of Friedman-Miranda, thus proving Looijenga's conjecture.
-To summarize the construction:
+In the fourth section, we construct from an anticanonical pair $(Y,D)$ a surface $\mathcal{X}_0$ satisfying the conditions of the theorem of Friedman-Miranda, thus proving Looijenga's conjecture:

 \begin{enumerate}